facelessuser/RegReplace/docs/contributing.md

 1. Please **read the documentation** and **search the issue tracker** to try to find the answer to your question **before** posting an issue.

-2. When an issue is created, a [template](https://github.com/facelessuser/RegReplace/blob/master/.github/ISSUE_TEMPLATE.md) will be shown, please fill out the appropriate sections.
+2. When an issue is created, a [template][template] will be shown, please fill out the appropriate sections.
 If the template is not followed, the issue will be marked `Invalid` and closed.

 3. When creating an issue on the repository, please provide as much info as possible: